daedalus-uk/Sentinel-All-In-One-CNS/README.md

 ## Step 3 (per client): Lighthouse delegation

 Conosco deploys its own Lighthouse offering to delegate client resources to the SOC team.
-The reference template under `lighthouse/` is illustrative only.
+This is the `Conosco Lighthouse Offering.json` template, deployed at subscription scope in the client tenant.

 If you use the managing-tenant automation rules (see below), the Lighthouse setup must also grant the Azure Security Insights app the **Microsoft Sentinel Automation Contributor** role